SmartFox289/Gilhari_AWS/README.md

 2. Change JDX_DATABASE and JDBC DRIVER information in the `.jdx` file in `config` directory
 3. Update the jdbc_driver_path in `gilhari_service.config` file

+# Setting the project environment
+The two examples shown also contains Python scrips to generate dummy data through `faker` package and populate it into the database by making API calls through `requests` package.

+Install the latest version of Python from official sources.

+The `data_generator.py` file generates dummy data and stores them into `.json` files.
+The `api_call.py` file contains script for making api calls while reading data from the json files.

 ## Creating Python virtual environment

-We have used Python scrips to generate the dummy data through `faker` package and populate it into the database by making API calls through `requests` package.

 It's always a good idea to work on a virtual environment as it isolates the packages from the local machine.
 To create a virtual environment named `newvenv` use the following command in your terminal: